aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionto/svgz/_index.md

 {{< blocks/products/pf/feature-page-header h1="Image Files Conversion to SVGZ using Aspose.Imaging for Java library" h2="Convert to SVGZ from other image formats using Java platform" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from to SVGZ using Aspose.Imaging for Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="All supported image formats convertible to SVGZ using Aspose.Imaging for Java" %}}
-Using Aspose.Imaging library you can easily convert to SVGZ from other supported image formats using Java platform.
+Using Aspose.Imaging library you can programmatically convert to SVGZ from other supported image formats using Java platform.
 <br/>
 Supported conversions:
 {{% /blocks/products/pf/feature-page-section %}}